eosrio/hyperion-docs/docs/providers/install/lxd.md

 ## 2. Initialize LXD

 After installation, you must initialize LXD, which involves configuring the network interface, storage, and other things.
 For this process, run the command below.
-The prompt will ask some questions, it's fine to use the default values, just hit 'ENTER' to proceed.
+The prompt will ask some questions, it's fine to use the default values, just hit ++enter++ to proceed.

 When asked about the **default pool size**, you can use the default value or set it to a higher value if you have enough disk space.
 Later on, it's easy to expand to add more storage, but keep in mind **you can't shrink an existing pool**.